-A hydro-locked engine may not be common in the warmer climates but it your region get above average rainfall you’ll likely be familiar with stories of cars driving through puddles and suddenly stopping.
-Hydro-locking is an engine killer I’ve seen it a ton of times.
+A hydro-locked engine may not be common in the warmer climates but if your region gets above-average rainfall you’ll likely be familiar with stories of cars driving through puddles and suddenly stopping.
+Hydro-locking is an engine killer I’ve seen it many times.
 Don’t underestimate the strength of water.

 So what is hydro-locking?

-A compression test will show lower readings on the effected cylinders.
+A compression test will show lower readings on the affected cylinders.
 It’s usually only one cylinder or possibly two.

 4 Wear & Tear

-Engine wear and tear causes lots of problems with various symptoms.
+Engine wear and tear cause lots of problems with various symptoms.
 Common faults and symptoms include:

 - Worn rings with high oil consumption and lots of smoke.